 The snarly, impatient Tony was back.
-The one I first met yesterday, before our little trip had taken the edge off his attitude.
-Traveling to another time with deadly flowering vines and unusual-looking kids trying to kill us would do that, I guess.
-The children stuck in that place—the Sphere—were called MystiKs and I was anxious to see their leader Callan again.
+The one she’d first met yesterday, before their little trip had taken the edge off his attitude.
+Traveling to another time with deadly flowering vines and unusual-looking kids trying to kill them had brought a change in him.

 Tony was showing no signs of budging.

-He’d proven he could be compassionate and loyal when things got tough, but this was the other side of him–belligerent, hardheaded and sarcastic–none of which I was in the mood for with Gabby in danger and Phen running around the school.
+He’d proven he could be compassionate and loyal when things got tough, but this was the other side of him–belligerent, hardheaded and sarcastic–none of which she had any patience for with Gabby in danger and Phen running around the school.

-Tony’s foul mood would be nothing compared to mine if he didn’t start paying attention so we could get moving.
-I tried for easy by sticking with the most important issue at this moment, which was getting him to realize Gabby was in trouble.
+Tony’s foul mood would be nothing compared to hers if he didn’t start paying attention so they could get moving.
+She tried for easy by sticking with the most important issue at this moment, which was getting him to realize Gabby was in trouble.

 “Oh, man, are you kidding me?”
 He leaned forward, paused then tapped keys harder.
 “I don’t have time for your woo-woo stuff right now, Xena.
 You had a nightmare.
 That’s all.”

-There were times he called me that weird Xena name when it sounded friendly.
+There were times he called her that weird Xena name when it sounded friendly.

 This wasn’t one of them.

-I walked toward his desk where I watched little animated caricatures on his monitor attack each other.
+She walked toward his desk where she watched little animated caricatures on his monitor attack each other.
 Buildings were blowing up.
-He was grinding my patience to a fine dust that would evaporate any minute.
+He was grinding her patience to a fine dust that would evaporate any minute.

 What was so special about pretend fighting?
-“I thought it was a nightmare, too, Tony, but not any more.
-I’m telling you I hear her in my head and she’s scared of something.”
-When he continued to ignore me, I gave up on patience.
+“I thought it was a nightmare, too, Tony, but not anymore.
+I’m telling you I hear her in my head, and she’s scared of something.”
+When he continued to ignore her, she gave up on patience.
 “What are you doing?”